 - Lessons should take about 30 minutes to complete; if you did not get a chance to finish it, you can come back to where you left off.

-- After you complete each lesson, you will receive an email notification.
-Your Northern Arizona University (NAU) Certificate of Completion will be sent in a separate email.
+- After you complete the lessons, you will receive an email containing your certificate.
 You can share the certificate with your employer.

 * Understanding and Managing Hearing Loss is a project of the Arizona Technology Access Program (AzTAP), a Phoenix based, statewide program of the Institute for Human Development (IHD) at Northern Arizona University (NAU).
 It is partially funded by a grant from the Arizona Community Foundation.

 We hope you have enjoyed the Hearing Loss Lessons.
-If you would like to learn more about hearing loss or connect to agencies and resources in Arizona, please see the following websites:
+If you would like to learn more about hearing loss or connect to agencies and resources in Arizona, please see the following resources:

 An Area Agency on Aging (AAA) is a public or nonprofit private agency that helps older Arizonans.
 AAAs are chosen by the State to plan and coordinate services at the local level: